surniaulula/wpsso/readme.txt

 = 9.8.0-b.1 =

 (2021/11/15) Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps add-on.
+Added Schema Review subject type check.
 Updated the Yoast SEO integration modules.

 = 9.7.0 =